MultiCraft/repixture/mods/rp_mobs/API_TEMPLATES.md

 * Target is further away than `max_distance`
 * When colliding with object if `stop_at_object_collision` is true

+This microtask finishes successfully unless there is an error.

 ### `rp_mobs.microtasks.set_yaw(yaw)`

 Set mob yaw instantly to `yaw`.
 Finishes instantly.